krastbiz/chips-landing/README.md

 Landing page for ships seller company

 ## About the project
 This project uses Next.JS for server-side rendering.
+It runs by Express server.
-Documentation can be found at https://nextjs.org/docs/getting-started
+Documentation can be found at https://nextjs.org/docs/getting-started.

 ## Development